How to produce effective technical sales material

 Correct

 Accuracy is essential – from diagrams to graphs and tables to text.
-So, how do we reduce human error and ensure that materials are fit for purpose?
-The answer is to establish responsibilities in the organisation and procedures for generating, clearing and cross-checking content.
+To reduce human error and ensure materials are fit for purpose, establish responsibilities in the organisation and procedures for generating, clearing and cross-checking content.
 Recognise that people have their specialties, including knowledge of specific technical disciplines, communication and the law.

-Ensure you have a robust system for version tracking, which includes archived editions of previously published documents.
-Note where the specific content is used, so if you update the website, for instance, you also update video and printed materials accordingly, or if you update in one language, materials in other languages aren’t forgotten.
-And, of course, establish vigorous procedures for proofreading.
+Implement a robust version-tracking system that archives previously published documents.
+Note where specific content is used, so when you update the website, you also update videos and printed materials for instance, and ensure materials in other languages are not overlooked.

 Correct